Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification: Dataset Description and Experiment Setup

-To extract a balanced training set, we considered an approach based on the heterogeneity of the input training patches.
-In particular, for both datasets, we divided the initial \ac{S2} monthly composite images into non-overlapping patches of $9\times9$ pixels.
-After the initial subdivision, we collected the patches and calculated the mode, extracting the dominant class of each patch analyzed.
-Then, the patches have been randomly subdivided into training, validation, and test sets, by considering a minimum number of $N$ representative patches for each class in the analyzed classification scheme, with $N$ fixed to $1000$ for both the \ac{ELU} and \ac{HRLC}-\ac{CCI} datasets.
-In the case of a minoritarian class had fewer patches than $N$, $50\%$ of its total were assigned to the training set, $25\%$ to the validation set, and $25\%$ to the test set.
-In this way, we collected a small training dataset representative of the entirety of the classification scheme, corresponding to $\sim1.35\%$ ($1.631.616$ pixels) and to $\sim0.22\%$ ($268.800$ pixels) of the total number of patches in the tile for the Emilia Dataset and the \ac{HRLC}-\ac{CCI} dataset, respectively.
-The validation set size has been determined by considering $25\%$ of the number of samples allocated for each class for the training set, while the remainder of the samples (\textit{i.e.}, the entirety of the patches in the tile not belonging to the training and validation sets) have been used to validate the proposed approach in the test set.
+To extract a balanced training set, we considered an approach based on the heterogeneity of the input training data.
+In particular, we divided the initial \ac{S2} monthly composite images into non-overlapping tiles of $1000\times1000$ pixels ($10km^{2}$).
+After the initial subdivision, we randomly subdivided the tiles into training, validation, and test sets by considering a split-ratio of $0.7$, $0.15$ and $0.15$, respectively.
+We extracted $N=2000$ representative points for each tile and class in the analyzed classification scheme.
+In the case of minoritarian classes having less than $N$ samples, all the available samples were extracted.
+The training set was generated by extracting patches of $9\times9$ pixels around the selected points in the training tiles.
+To minimize spatial autocorrelation between the training patches, the corresponding reference data was extracted only for the central $3\times3$ pixels.
+In this way, we collected a training dataset representative of the entirety of the classification scheme, corresponding to $\sim1.17\%$ ($1.413.522$ pixels) of the total number of pixels available in the \ac{MGRS} \ac{S2} granule.